amylmiller7/API/README_API.md

 ## Notes

-To render files in browser:

-* Markdown files

-  Copy and paste markdown file content into online markdown editor such as stackedit.io.

-* YAML files

-  Copy and paste YAML file content into online Swagger editor at https://editor.swagger.io.
+To render YAML file in browser, copy and paste YAML file content into online Swagger editor at https://editor.swagger.io.